Diclofenac is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 |Used for||Pain and inflammation|

-Diclofenac works by blocking the effect of chemicals called cyclo-oxygenase (COX) enzymes.
+Diclofenac works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in the body, called prostaglandins.
-Some prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
+Prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.

 There are two forms of diclofenac - diclofenac sodium and diclofenac potassium.
-The main difference between the two forms is that diclofenac potassium is absorbed into the body more quickly than diclofenac sodium.
+The main difference between the two is that diclofenac potassium is absorbed into the body more quickly than diclofenac sodium.
 A quick action is useful where immediate pain relief is required, and a prolonged action is more useful in reducing inflammation.
+Some brands of diclofenac also contain a medicine called misoprostol.
+The brands are called Arthrotec® and Misofen®, and are prescribed for arthritis.
+Misoprostol helps to protect the stomach against irritation which can be caused by taking diclofenac over a period of time.

 Diclofenac is not a suitable medicine for people who have heart disease (such as heart failure), or who have circulatory problems, or who have had a heart attack or a stroke.
 This is because it has been found that there is a small increased risk of heart attack and stroke in this group of people.
 Other anti-inflammatory medicines are more suitable for people with these conditions - ask your doctor or pharmacist for advice about an alternative medicine.